ambar-ashish/interview-prep/general/Java.md

 }

 Collision Resolution Techniques:
-1. Separate Chaining - When 2 or more records hash to the same location, then records are constituted into a single linked list called a chain.
+1. Separate Chaining - When 2 or more records hash to the same location, then records are added into a single linked list called a chain.
 2. Open Addressing -
     a.
 Linear probing